mrsarm/backset/README.md

 # Backset Service

+> 🚧 Work in progress, just a few endpoints implemented

 Backset Service, or `bss`, it's a REST service to store elements, sets, and relations between the two.